Crokinole

-Crokinole (/ˈkroʊkᵻnoʊl/ KROH-ki-nohl) is a disk-flicking dexterity board game, possibly of Canadian origin, similar to the games of pitchnut, carrom, and pichenotte, with elements of shuffleboard and curling reduced to table-top size.
-Players take turns shooting discs across the circular playing surface, trying to land their discs in the higher-scoring regions of the board, particularly the recessed center hole of 20 points, while also attempting to knock opposing discs off the board, and into the 'ditch'.
-In crokinole, the shooting is generally towards the center of the board, unlike carroms and pitchnut, where the shooting is towards the four outer corner pockets, as in pool.
-Crokinole is also played using cue sticks, and there is a special category for cue stick participants at the World Crokinole Championships in Tavistock, Ontario, Canada.
+Crokinole (/ˈkroʊkᵻnoʊl/ KROH-ki-nohl) is a disk-flicking dexterity board game, possibly of Canadian origin.
+It is similar to the games of pitchnut, carrom, and pichenotte, with elements of shuffleboard and curling reduced to table-top size.
+Players take turns shooting discs across the circular playing surface, trying to land their discs in the higher-scoring regions of the board, particularly the recessed centre hole of 20 points, while also attempting to knock opposing discs off the board, and into the 'ditch'.
+In crokinole, the shooting is generally towards the centre of the board, unlike carroms and pitchnut, where the shooting is towards the four outer corner pockets, as in pool.
+Crokinole can also be played using cue sticks, and there is a special category for cue stick participants at the World Crokinole Championships in Tavistock, Ontario, Canada.

 Equipment

 Board dimensions vary with a playing surface typically of polished wood or laminate approximately 26 in in diameter.
 The arrangement is 3 concentric rings worth 5, 10, and 15 points as you move in from the outside.
-There is a shallow 20-point hole at the center.
+There is a shallow 20-point hole at the centre.
 The inner 15-point ring is guarded with 8 small bumpers or posts.
 The outer ring of the board is divided into four quadrants.
 The outer edge of the board is raised slightly to keep errant shots from flying out, with a gutter between the playing surface and the edge to collect discarded pieces.
 Crokinole boards are typically octagonal or round in shape.
 The wooden discs are roughly checker-sized, slightly smaller in diameter than the board's central hole, and typically have one side slightly concave and one side slightly convex, mainly due to the inherent features of wood, more than a planned design.
 Alternatively, the game may be played with ring-shaped pieces with a central hole.